jj-stigell/spaced-repetition-app/server/README.md

 * `STMP_PASSWORD`: Password used to authenticate with the SMTP server.
 * `DEV_EMAIL`: Email address that will be used during development, not in production.
 Must be set if NODE_ENV = development
 * `JWT_SECRET`: Secret key used to sign and verify JSON Web Tokens.
-* `FRONTEND_ORIGIN`: Hostname of the frontend application that will be accessing this backend server.
+* `FRONTEND_URL`: Hostname of the frontend application that will be accessing this backend server.
 * `REDIS_URL`: Redis connection url for caching results.

 To set environment variables, you can either export them in your terminal or set them in a .env file.